 This post may contain affiliate links.
 By booking through these links I may make a small commission (which I am very grateful for!) at no additional cost to you.

-This is one of the best books on France – Hemingway describes being a young, struggling writer in Paris with his wife and baby boy.
+This is one of the best books about France and rightfully famous.
+Hemingway’s non-fiction book describes being a young, struggling writer in Paris with his wife and baby boy.
 He makes writing in an unheated room and going to museums hungry sound glamorous and interesting, and it’s motivated plenty of other young writers to follow in his footsetps.

 This is one of the best books to read before going to Paris, whether you’re going for the first time or the fiftieth.
 Buy it on Amazon.

 My Life in France by Julia Child

 This is another of those books set in France that’s hard to put down.
 Julia Child was an American who moved to France and learned how to cook, getting the inspiration for her world-famous cookbooks diving into the details of classic French cuisine.

 She’s not just a great cook—she’s also witty and a great storyteller, making this book set in France a true classic.
 And this must-read French book will make you hungry for all the incredible food you’re going to eat, whether in a Parisian bistro or making her boeuf bourgignon in your own kitchen.
 Buy it on Amazon.

 A heartbreakingly beautiful book about the French countryside during World War II, after the Germans had invaded and occupied France.
 (It’s also a great movie starring Michelle Williams.)
 The book accurately depicts both the horror and ennui of war and the tangled alliances that result.

 Sadly, Némirovky was sent to a concentration camp and killed because of her Jewish heritage, and so her planned 5-book epic was only two books long, combined into one when her notebooks were discovered.
 Buy it on Amazon.

 In Search of Lost Time by Marcel Proust